The Calooshatchee Bridge extends north from Downtown Fort Myers to North Fort Myers. 12/21/11

 Traveling 479 miles in Florida, U.S. 41 originates in Miami and exits the state north of Jennings.
 The bulk of the route was replaced by Interstate 75 as a through route, which originally represented one of the main routes from Florida to Chicago and the Great Lakes.
-The 2,000-mile route shadows I-75 northward from Naples to Tampa before breaking away somewhat through Brooksville, Iverness and Williston.
+The 2,000 mile long route accompanies I-75 northward from Naples to Tampa before breaking away somewhat through Brooksville, Iverness and Williston.
 The route closely parallels I-75 northward again from Lake City to Forsyth, Georgia.

 Known as Tamiami Trail from Miami to Tampa, U.S. 41 offers a slow go, traveling mostly as a four or six lane arterial between Naples and Downtown, Tampa.
-The route east from Naples, which replaced the U.S. 94 designation to Miami, travels a rural path through Collier-Seminole State Park, Big Cypress National Preserve and Everglades National Park, mostly as a two-lane highway.
-East of the Everglades, U.S. 41 enters the Miami metropolitan area again as a slow-moving arterial through to its terminus near Downtown.
+The route east from Naples, which replaced the U.S. 94 designation to Miami, travels a rural path through Collier-Seminole State Park, Big Cypress National Preserve and Everglades National Park, mostly as a two lane highway.
+East of the Everglades, U.S. 41 enters the Miami metropolitan area again as a slow moving arterial to its terminus near Downtown.

 Historically, in addition to the replacing of U.S. 94 in 1950, U.S. 41 ended at Miami Beach.
-That alignment included an overlap with U.S. 1 north to MacArthur Causeway (Florida A1A) east.
+That alignment included an overlap with U.S. 1 north to MacArthur Causeway (State Road A1A) east.

 State Roads of U.S. 41